Park Passport

 Designation: National Historical Park

-Walk through one of Vermont's most beautiful landscapes, under the shade of sugar maples and 400-year-old hemlocks, across covered bridges and alongside rambling stone walls.
+Walk through one of Vermont's most beautiful landscapes under the shade of the Mount Tom Forest, the oldest continuously managed scientific forest in the United States.
 This is a landscape of loss, recovery, and conservation.
 This is a story of stewardship, of people taking care of places - sharing an enduring connection to land and a sense of hope for the future.

 Weather: